IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 2\. **Create the CatalogSource**

 a.
-In order to get GLOBAL_CATALOG_NAMESPACE, check your `global catalog namespace` at yaml from OLM pod named `packageserver` that is somewhere in your cluster.
-For example, you can use this command:
+To get GLOBAL_CATALOG_NAMESPACE, check `global catalog namespace` in a yaml in a `packageserver` OLM pod that is somewhere in your cluster.
+You can, for example, use the following command:

 ```bash
 olm_namespace=$(kubectl get csv --all-namespaces -l olm.version -o jsonpath="{.items[?(@.metadata.name=='packageserver')].metadata.namespace}")